 We all know that means the opposite.
 And the C-Suite member proceeded to tell everyone they didn't need sessions like the one we had just run - that they should all just pull their socks up and get on with things, and that Imposter Syndrome was just an excuse for poor performance.

 This was a fairly extreme example, but I see this kind of thing regularly: passionate ED&I committee members wanting to make a difference, but secretly knowing that the company's leadership doesn't want to take action to create change, that the event is a box-ticking exercise.
+I don't do tick-box exercise talks.

 I'm happy to do all I can to help with this, but I won't take on a keynote where I know there's a strong risk that attendees will finish the session believing that their employer cares and is going to do things differently, only to discover by the end of the week that it was just lip-service.
 That kind of betrayal runs deep.
 And I don't want that energy attached to my name.